Carpet Land

 Insulating Screed

-Insulating screed is a combination of cement and insulation material.
-The insulation material exists because of polystyrene granules that have a diameter of 0.10 to 0.25 inches.
-An insulation screed is usually combined with another form of insulation material to get a good insulation value.
+An insulating screed is a combination of cement and insulation material.
+The insulation material exists because of polystyrene granules with a 0.10 to 0.25-inch diameter.
+An insulation screed is usually combined with another material for a good insulation value.

 Fiberglass